Shorthand/fe-engineer-test/README.md

 Clone this repository and set up your own, new repository as the origin remote.

-Once your remote repository is ready, add @ckortekaas and @rickyrobinson and let us know that you've completed the challenge.
+Once your remote repository is ready, add @ckortekaas and @nathanhoad and let us know that you've completed the challenge.

 ## Your comments